berachain/docs/apps/bex/content/developers/contracts/swaps/batch_swap.md

-# Batch Swaps in BEX
+# Batch Swaps in BeraSwap

-BEX allows multi-hop swaps, or "batch swaps", which can optimize routes across multiple liquidity pools to find the best prices.
+BeraSwap allows multi-hop swaps, or "batch swaps", which can optimize routes across multiple liquidity pools to find the best prices.

-The BEX Vault contract exposes the `batchSwap` function to allow multi-hop swaps.
+The BeraSwap Vault contract exposes the `batchSwap` function to allow multi-hop swaps.

 ## Functions

-### BatchSwap Function
+### BatchSwap

 ```solidity
 function batchSwap(SwapKind kind,